soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### The investigation email messages page

-When you select the **Email** node tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.
+When you select the **Email** node or tab for an investigation, you go to a page that shows all the email clusters identified as part of the investigation.

 Given the sheer volume of email that users in an organization send and receive, the process of
 - clustering email messages based on similar attributes from a message header, body, URL and attachment;